Memorial Hermann–Texas Medical Center

 Memorial Hermann–Texas Medical Center is a hospital located at Texas Medical Center neighborhood in Houston, Texas.
 It is affiliated with the Memorial Hermann Health System.

 It is the first hospital founded at the neighborhood of Texas Medical Center (and its founding predates the Texas Medical Center).
 Founded in 1925, it is the primary teaching hospital for McGovern Medical School (formerly The University of Texas Medical School at Houston (UTHealth Medical School)) and the flagship location of 13 hospitals in the Memorial Hermann Healthcare System.
-It is one of two certified Level I Trauma Centers in the greater Houston area.
+It is one of three certified Level I Trauma Centers in the greater Houston area.
 The Memorial Hermann Life Flight air ambulance service operates its fleet of helicopters from Memorial Hermann–Texas Medical Center.
 Pediatric care to the hospital is provided by Children's Memorial Hermann Hospital which treats infants, children, teens, and young adults age 0-21.

 Leadership

 Brian Dean was named CEO of Memorial Hermann–Texas Medical Center in 2015.
 Previously, he was the CFO for Memorial Hermann–Texas Medical Center.